 Note: This option works only when the QPWDLVL system value at the iSeries is either 2 or 3.
 A change to this system value takes effect at the next IPL.
 To see the current and pending password level values, use the Display Security Attributes (DSPSECA) command.
-The QRMTSIGN system value, which specifies how the system handles remote sign-on requests, should also be set to \VERIFY.
-The credentials are encrypted and saved in the current user's registry hive on the local computer.
+The QRMTSIGN system value, which specifies how the system handles remote sign-on requests, als needs to be set to VERIFY.